enterprisemodules/wls_profile/documentation/basic_domain.md

 wls_profile::basic_domain::wls_domain:   my_profile::my_own_implementation
 ```

-This mechanism can be used for all named steps and makes it easy to move from an easy setup with a running standard WebLogic installation to a fully customized setup using a lot of your own classes plugged in.
+This mechanism can be used for all named stages and makes it easy to move from an easy setup with a running standard WebLogic installation to a fully customized setup using a lot of your own classes plugged in.

-Look at the description of the steps and their properties.
+Look at the description of the stages and their properties.